 Dr. Mulla is known in Saskatchewan as a leading practitioner of general surgery as well as for baby circumcision.

-Dr. Pollock is one of Canada’s most experienced circumcision providers and he has safely completed over 35,000 infant circumcisions over the last two decades.
+Dr. Pollock is one of Canada’s most experienced circumcision providers and he has succesfully completed over 40,000 infant circumcisions over the last two decades.

 Our doctors and nurses will support you after the circumcision surgery with a hotline for questions and detailed instructions on post-circumcision care for your baby son.

 The focused practice of our clinic permits us to optimize the circumcision procedure as well as the overall experience.

 Having served thousands of babies and families we have developed specialized systems and processes to offer these services differently than any other institution.

 You will receive detailed instruction on how to prepare your son for the 30 second operation.
 This includes how to time feeding before surgery to maximize your babies comfort.
 Babies will have Tylenol before and after surgery, and are given a sugary pacifier to distract and entertain them during the procedure.
 Some babies even sleep through the whole thing.